getrapidkit/rapidkit-npm/README.md

-# create-rapidkit
+# rapidkit

 🚀 The easiest way to get started with RapidKit!
 This CLI tool sets up a Python environment with RapidKit installed, so you can immediately start creating projects using native RapidKit commands.

-## What is create-rapidkit?
+## What is rapidkit?

-`create-rapidkit` is an **npx-based installer** that creates a development workspace with RapidKit (Python package) pre-installed in a virtual environment.
+`rapidkit` is an **npx-based installer** that creates a development workspace with RapidKit (Python package) pre-installed in a virtual environment.
 Think of it as a beginner-friendly onboarding tool that handles the Python setup for you.

 **After installation, you use the native `rapidkit` commands** to create and manage your FastAPI/NestJS projects.

-## Why use create-rapidkit?
+## Why use rapidkit?

 Installing Python packages can be challenging for beginners.
 This tool:
 - ✅ Handles Python virtual environment creation